ku1ik/stderred/README.md

 ## About

-stderred "monkey patches" write() function from libc in order to colorize all stderr output that goes to terminal thus making it distinguishable from stdout.
+stderred hooks on write() function from libc in order to colorize all stderr output that goes to terminal thus making it distinguishable from stdout.
 Basically it wraps text that goes to file with descriptor "2" with proper escape codes making text red.